whitesource-ps/ws-nexus-integration/README.md

 - Python 3.5 or above

 ### Deployment
-1. On the target machine, create a new directory (e.g. wss-4-nexus) and extract **wss-4-nexus.zip** to that directory.
+1. On the target machine, create a new directory (e.g. ws-nexus) and extract **ws-nexus.zip** to that directory.
-2. From the command line, navigate to the wss-4-nexus directory and install the package:
+2. From the command line, navigate to the ws-nexus directory and install the package:
    `pip install -r requirements.txt`
 3. Edit the **params.config** file and update the relevant parameters (see the configuration parameters below)

 ### Execution
 From the command line, execute the command:
-`python wss-scan.py`
+`python ws-scan.py`

 **Note:** If more than one version of Python is installed on the target machine, use the appropriate executables for the installation and the execution (`pip3` and `python3` respectively)